Stream Streaming

 Some limitations:

-• No overlay is supported (yet).
+• No overlay is supported (yet; future plan).

 • Sequnece stream is purposefully not supported.
+Use a repeat channel instead.

 Streaming sonification properties